AidanJ164/operating-systems/shell/readme.txt

-To compile the program, you should use g++ and have the GNU readline library
+To compile the program, I have included a CMakeLists.txt to compile with cmake.
-installed:
-    g++ -o mish -Wall -Werror -O shell.cpp -lreadline
+In the source directory, it can be built with:
+    cmake .
+    cmake --build .
+    make